Jalmeida1994/GatherChain-AdminCommands/README.md

 ```
 ./commands/history.sh
 ```
 It works better if you ssh into the VM and run the get history command.
-Minifab outputs a lot.
+Minifab prints a lot of output.